Home>Fruit Trees>Plum, Gage & Damson Trees

 Remember that you should not plant a new fruit tree of the same species straight into the spot where an old one was removed i.e. when you remove a Plum, replace it with something else like an Apple, Pear, or Quince.

-If you know what variety it is, you can simply buy a new one, otherwise you could buy a few plum rootstocks and try your hand at grafting: it is very easy, especially with a willing subject like plums.
+If you know what variety it is, you can simply buy a new one, otherwise you could buy a few plum rootstocks and try your hand at grafting: it is pretty easy, especially with a willing subject like plums.